 - You can then return the cable to the start point under your control.

 Another excellent alternative for the machine high row is the barbell high pull.
-The techniques are similar, and they use the same muscle group as the machine high row.
+The techniques are similar, using the same muscle group as the machine high row.
 However, one main difference is the help the lower body provides.

-Usually, the legs have no help to drive the barbell upwards in the upright row.
+Usually, the legs have no support in driving the barbell upwards in the upright row.
 The exercise is performed in the barbell high pull by intentionally incorporating the hip drive from the legs.
 This movement helps propel the barbell upwards, ensuring that the upright row muscles finish the task.

 How to do the barbell high pull:

-- Then push your hips back and allow the bar to slide down your thighs.
+- Push your hips and allow the bar to slide down your thighs.

 - Forcefully stand back up by driving your hips forward before the bar reaches the top of your knees.

-- Then pull your elbows up and back as they travel up to your hips.
+- Pull your elbows up and back as they travel up to your hips.

 - Put the bar back to the starting position under control.